lorrintjohnson/Projects/README.md

 ## Directory Structure
 - **Projects**
   - **Cyber Projects**
-    - **Google Case Studies**
-      - A collection of labs and activities from the Google Cybersecurity Professional Certificate.
+    - **Google Case Studies** - A collection of labs and activities from the Google Cybersecurity Professional Certificate.
-    - **Information Assurance Projects**
-      - Projects and labs from my Master of Science in Cybersecurity and Information Assurance at the University of Detroit Mercy.
+    - **Information Assurance Projects** - Projects and labs from my Master of Science in Cybersecurity and Information Assurance at the University of Detroit Mercy.
-  - **Programming Projects**
-    - Various programming projects demonstrating my skills in software development and coding.
+  - **Programming Projects** - Various programming projects demonstrating my skills in software development and coding.
+    - **Python Projects**
+    - **SQL Projects**